Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Introduction

-Despite the promises of DRL, two factors have slowed its adoption for addressing complex logistics problems.
-One factor is the differences in academic culture.
-Like other areas of machine learning, the DRL literature has typically validated heuristic policies by comparing them against each other, or against human experts.
-Operations research has traditionally focused on comparison to the true optimum.
-Furthermore, in contrast to machine learning, where standardized benchmarks such as ImageNet \cite{krizhevsky2012imagenet} serve as widely accepted datasets and tasks for evaluating various approaches, inventory management lacks such universally recognized benchmarks against which numerous policies can be rigorously tested.
+We develop a comprehensive suite of benchmark problems spanning various network topologies, demand distributions, and structural assumptions.
+These include instances where optimal costs are known or tightly bounded, enabling comparison to certifiable optima—a rare opportunity in deep RL evaluation.
+Other problems use publicly available sales data from Corporación Favorita, one of Ecuador's largest grocery retailers, introducing realistic nonstationarity.
+We open-source these benchmarks to promote reproducible evaluation of data-driven techniques in inventory control.
+In contrast to machine learning, where standardized benchmarks such as ImageNet \citep{krizhevsky2012imagenet} serve as widely accepted datasets and tasks for evaluating various approaches, inventory management lacks such universally recognized benchmarks against which numerous policies can be rigorously tested.
+Creating new ones is of particular importance.